PROJECT GRANTS

 What is the selection criterion?

-The jurors will make their selections based on artistic excellence and the evidence of a legacy as described in the responses application questions that reflects and represents the diversity of the field Black Diasporic expression across all artistic modes while addressing and correcting inaccuracies and omissions in craft and art history.
+The jurors will make their selections based on artistic excellence and the feasibility of the project described in the application questions that reflects and represents the diversity of Black Diasporic expression in craft and craft based materials.

 Could I ask how my images are viewed?
 What is the screen/projected size?
 Will they be viewed two or three at a time?

 Images are viewed typically on a computer screen by each individual juror.
-For each submission, they see thumbnails of your ten images, and enlarge each to be pretty much a full-screen size.
+For each submission, they see thumbnails of your five images, and enlarge each to be pretty much a full-screen size.

 -